-The use of data models
+The use of data models has several advantages:

 - Reduced development costs and customisable applications - Business experts can modify the applications on their own.
-Developers are not needed to rework the implementation every single time there is a change in the enterprise domain. - Improved reusability and independence from technologies
+Developers are not needed to rework the implementation every single time there is a change in the enterprise domain. - The explicit direct storage in models makes it possible to search for and research business expertise.
+This also provides, for example, explicit traceability of business changes. - Improved reusability and independence from technologies